 - Oklahoma Professional Teaching Examination (PK-8): Early Childhood

 - Oklahoma Subject Area Test: Early Childhood Education

 The examinations are administered by Pearson Vue at testing centers throughout the U.S. You can search here for the testing centers located near you.
-There are 30 Pearson Vue testing centers located throughout Oklahoma.

 Step 3.
 Apply for Early Childhood Education Certification